EmergentMind/nix-config/README.md

 ## :sparkles: Feature Highlights

-* Flake-based multi-host, multi-user NixOS configurations
+* Flake-based multi-host, multi-user NixOS and Home-Manager configurations
   * Core configs for hosts and users
   * Modular, optional configs for user and host-specifc needs
-* Secrets management via sops-nix
+* Secrets management via sops-nix and a private nix-secrets repo which is included as a flake input
+* Multiple Yubikey detection
 * Basic NixOs and Home-Manager build automation

-The roadmap of features is laid across funtionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).
+The roadmap of additional features is laid across funtionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).

 Completed features will be added here as each stage is complete.

 ## :pill: Requirements

+* NixOS 23.11 or later to properly receive passphrase prompts when building in the private nix-secrets repo
 * Patience
 * Attention to detail
 * Persistance